r-hub/log/source/_posts/2016-11-22-artifacts.md

 - Output of the tests.
 - Source R package.
 This should be the same as the uploaded one.
 - Binary R package for your platform.
 - Binary packages for all dependent packages that were built from source.
-This includes packages specified via the `Remotes` mechanism.
+These include packages specified via the `Remotes` mechanism.
 See more about that [here](https://cran.rstudio.com/web/packages/devtools/vignettes/dependencies.html).